Reproductive Genetics Testing

 Dr. Willie Reardon

 We are delighted to be working with Dr Reardon, who has over 25 years experience in Clinical and Medical Genetics, specialising at the world-renowned Great Ormond Street Hospital (1988 – 1999) and the Hospital for Sick Children, Toronto (2007).
-He is now based at Our Lady’s Hospital for Sick Children in Dublin, and is also the Consulting Clinical Geneticist for the National Maternity Hospital, Dublin.
+He is also the Consulting Clinical Geneticist for the National Maternity Hospital, Dublin.
+Please click HERE for his website.